 The Good News is For All

-In the Entrance Antiphon we are really asking God to save, not just us, but everyone “who trusts in you” and “calls to you.”
+Input: In the Entrance Antiphon we are really asking God to save, not just us, but everyone “who trusts in you” and “calls to you.”
 When we ask him to “have mercy,” we are aware that to have “mercy” means to “come to the aid of another out of a sense of relationship.”
 The readings will clarify the nature of authentic relationship with God.

 In the Opening Prayer(s) we ask God to give us “lasting joy in this changing world.”
 We find joy in focusing on what lasts, without being upset by what changes.
 This is also what makes us “one in mind and heart.”
 Our true union is found in our “desire for what you promise.”
 We ask to find our joy in “hearing your word in every sound” that expresses the truth and love of God, no matter how foreign it may sound to us, and in “longing for your presence more than for life itself.”
-What we seek in the “life” we are used to is the presence of God — who is not restricted to the places where we are used to looking for him.
+What we seek in the “life” we are used to is the presence of God — who is not restricted to the places or practices in which we are used to looking for him.
 We ask that every experience of difference and change will make us aware that, in contrast to the “attractions of a changing world,” whether good or bad, Jesus promises us the “peace and unity of his kingdom,” something “this world” and anything we cling to in it “does not give.”

 The Responsorial Psalm translates all of the above, and both the readings, into action: “Go out to all the world and tell the Good News” (Psalm 117).

 Isaiah 66:18-21 presents God as an expansive God: life-giving, unitive, all-embracing: “I come to gather nations of every language; they shall come and see my glory.”